 I learned English, attended public schools, and quickly adapted to my new world.
 When I was a senior in high school, my father faced a major health crisis and eventually lost his job.
-I got a job working at a fast food restaurant.
-I applied for student loans, obtained Pell grants, and worked my way through college to become a civil engineer.
-I married my college sweetheart, we moved to Maryland, built a home, and together we raised three daughters – Meena, Chloe, and Sasha – and a few dogs.
+To put myself through college, I worked hard at a fast food restaurant.
+I applied for student loans, obtained Pell grants, and was proud to earn my degree as a civil engineer.
+I married my college sweetheart.
+He too is an engineer.
+We moved to Maryland, built a home, and together we raised three daughters – Meena, Chloe, and Sasha – and a few dogs.

-As a working mom, I juggled raising a family, caring for aging parents, and working full time.
-I chose a career in public service and worked for 25 years as a Transportation Engineer for Montgomery County and other local governments.
+I knew I wanted to give back to the country that has given me so much: As a working mom, I juggled raising a family, caring for aging parents, working full time, and chose a career in public service.
+I worked for 25 years as a Transportation Engineer for Montgomery County and other local governments.

-My political interest was sparked by the Bush v Gore election in 2000, where the fate of our country was not determined by the voters but rather by the Supreme Court.
-It was then I realized Democracy needed me.
-Not as a bystander or to cast a vote when there’s an election — I needed to engage and empower others every day.
-I started to volunteer locally which brought me face to face with the needs and problems of others in the community.
+In 2000, the Bush v.
+Gore election sparked my political interest, when I saw that the Supreme Court decided our country’s fate rather than “we the people.”
+I then realized that Democracy needed me.
+Not as a bystander or to cast a vote when there is an election — I needed to engage and empower others every day.
+I started to volunteer locally, which brought me face to face with the changing needs of our community.

-The United States of America has given me much.
-It accepted me as her own, provided me with the opportunity to get an education, have a fulfilling career where I could give back to my community, raise a loving family, and represent the people of Maryland’s 15th Legislative District.
-I’ll never be able to pay back the countless men and women before me who gave their lives to fight for our democracy.
-I’ll never be able to thank my dad who passed away in 1999.
-But, I can pay it forward and give back to a future that I will never see.
-I don’t want to just open doors of opportunities, I want to knock the doors down, lift people up, and help every man, woman and child to become who they were meant to be.
+The United States of America has given me much: It accepted me as her own, provided me with the opportunity to get an education, have a fulfilling career solving problems in my community, raise a loving family, and represent the people of Maryland’s 15th Legislative District.
+I will never be able to personally thank the countless men and women who came before me and gave their lives to fight for our democracy, nor thank my dad who passed away in 1999.
+But, I can pay it forward and help create a better future for all of us.

 I am Aruna Miller.
 This is my American story.